rust-lang/rust-forge/stabilization-guide.md

 Prepare PRs to update the documentations involving this new feature.
 You will likely need to submit PRs to [The Reference], [The Book] and [Rust by Example].
 See the [Updating documentation](#updating-documentation) at the end of this page for detailed requirements.

 Maintainers of these repositories will keep these PRs open until the whole stabilization process has completed.
-Meanwhile, we could proceed to the next step.
+Meanwhile, we can proceed to the next step.

 ### Write a stabilization report

 Find the tracking issue of the feature, and create a short stabilization report.
 Essentially this would be a brief summary of the feature plus some links to test cases showing it works as expected, along with a list of edge cases that came up and and were considered.
-This seems like a sort of minimal "due diligence" that we ought to do before stabilizing.
+This is a minimal "due diligence" that we do before stabilizing.

 The report should contain: